MinchinWeb/openttd-metalibrary/ReadMe.txt

 MinchinWeb's MetaLibrary Read-me
-v.6, 2012-12-31
+v.6-GS, 2013-08-01
-Copyright © 2011-12 by W. Minchin.
+Copyright © 2011-13 by W. Minchin.
 For more info, please visit
     https://github.com/MinchinWeb/openttd-metalibrary

 -- About MetaLibrary ----------------------------------------------------------
 MetaLibrary started as a collection of functions from my AI, WmDOT.
 The hope is
-    to provide a collection of classes and functions that will be useful to other AI writers.
+    to provide a collection of classes and functions that will be useful to other AI/GS writers.
 Your comments, suggestions, and bug reports are welcomed and encouraged!

 -- Requirements ---------------------------------------------------------------
 MetaLibrary requires OpenTTD version 1.2 or newer.
 This is available as a free
     download from OpenTTD.org.
-It is not particularly useful on its own, but will hopefully be helpful if you would like to write your own AI.
+It is not particularly useful on its own, but will hopefully be helpful if you would like to write your own GS.
 As dependencies, MetaLib also requires:
     - Binary Heap, v.1      ('Queue.BinaryHeap-1.tar')
     - Fibonacci Heap, v.2   ('Queue.FibonacciHeap-2.tar')